Connecticut: Precipitation

 Connecticut sees a fairly even precipitation pattern spread throughout the 12 months.
 Connecticut averages 56% of possible sunshine (higher than the U.S. national average), averaging 2,400 hours of sunshine annually.
 Occasionally, some months may see extremes in precipitation, either much higher or lower than normal, though long term droughts and floods are rare.

-Early spring can range from slightly cool (40s to low 50s F) to warm (65 to 70 F), while mid and late spring (late April/May) is warm.
+Early spring can range from slightly cool (40s to low 50s °F / 4.4 to 10 °C) to warm (65 to 70 F), while mid and late spring (late April/May) is warm.
 By late May, the building Bermuda High creates a southerly flow of warm and humid tropical air, bringing hot weather conditions throughout the state.
 Average highs are 81 F in New London and 85 F in Windsor Locks at the peak of summer in late July.
 On occasion, heat waves with highs from 90 to 100 °F occur across Connecticut.
 Connecticut's record high temperature is 106 F which occurred in Danbury on July 15, 1995.
 Although summers are sunny in Connecticut, quick moving summer thunderstorms can bring brief downpours with thunder and lightning.
 Occasionally these thunderstorms can be severe, and the state usually averages one tornado per year.
 During hurricane season, the remains of tropical cyclones occasionally affect the region, though a direct hit is rare.
 Some notable hurricanes to impact the state include the 1938 New England hurricane, Hurricane Carol in 1954, Hurricane Sandy in 2012, and Hurricane Isaias in 2020.

 Weather commonly associated with the fall season typically begins in October and lasts to the first days of December.
-Daily high temperatures in October and November range from the 50s to 60s F. Winters (December through mid-March) are moderately generally cold from south to north in Connecticut.
+Daily high temperatures in October and November range from the 50s to 60s °F or 10 to 15.6 °C. Winters (December through mid-March) are moderately generally cold from south to north in Connecticut.
 The coldest month (January) has average high temperatures ranging from 38 F in the coastal lowlands to 33 F in the inland and northern portions on the state.

 The lowest temperature recorded in Connecticut is -32 F which has been observed twice: in Falls Village on February 16, 1943, and in Coventry on January 22, 1961.
 The average yearly snowfall ranges from about 60 in in the higher elevations of the northern portion of the state to only 20-25 in along the southeast coast of Connecticut (Branford to Groton).
 Most of Connecticut has less than 60 days of snow cover, while coastal areas often only see 30 days or so of snowcover.
 Annually, 95% of seasonal snowfall in Connecticut falls from early December to late March.
 On occasion in winter, Connecticut can occasionally get heavy snowstorms, called nor'easters, which may produce as much as two feet of snow on rare occasions.
-Although rare, Ice storms also occur on occasion, such as the Southern New England ice storm of 1973.
+Although rare, ice storms also occur on occasion, such as the Southern New England ice storm of 1973.